iterative/dvc/docs/doc.rst

 Traditional approach in software enginering - reproduce everything from code.
 This is nice and clean way to build software from source code and it is heavely utilised by Makefile and it's analogs.

 The approach is based on some implicit assumptions:

-* Project consists on a large amount of small source code files
+1. Project consists of a large amount of small source code files.
-* Each code file can be processed (compiled) separately into some object file
+2. Each code file can be processed (compiled) separately into some object file and this is a fast.
-* The final result (an application file) is a combination of these object files
+3. The final result (an application file) is a combination of these object files.
+4. Building the the entire project form scratch is slow.

+Makefile and it's analogs optimize the entire project building stage (5) by identifying changed files and quickly processing only this small subset of files (4).
+Because of (5)

-* It is easy derive what was changed from the last reproduction (last make run)
+4. It is easy to derive what was changed from the last reproduction (last make run).
-* If only a few files were changed it is easy to rebuild only this subset of files and build a final result.
+5. If only a few files were changed it is easy to rebuild only this subset of files and build a final result.

 Makefile tool and it's analogs do a good job in recognizing the small changes (step 4), rebuilding small parts of the project and constrcting them together into a single result.

-Data science project
+Data science project reproducibility
-____________________
+____________________________________

+Machine learning (ML) modleing process is slightly different from software engineering projects.

+1. [Dependencies tree is deep, not wide] To get a final result you need to go through a process with many dependent steps or stages.
+This is ML pipeline.
+2. [Many steps are slow] Long processing time for many of operations: data cleaning is slow because of size of input raw files, model training is slow because of advanced ML algorithms.
+3. []

+IN PROGRESS...

 Two reproducibility philosophies
 ________________________________

 There are two different reproducibility "philosophies":
 * Versioning only code.
 * Versioning code and data.

-Basic assumption: Data and object files can be easily derived from code.
+Makefile versions only code.

 ______________________